armandouv/clock-synchronization-algorithms/cristian/README.md

-RPC

-BerkeleyFollower

-- datetime get_time()
-- set_time(datetime time)

-BerkeleyLeader

-Follower must listen for requests, leader does not listen.
-Leader get average of followers and listens

-Use libfaketime to mock system calls to time.
+**Requirements**

+Working installations of gRPC and libfaketime are needed. libfaketime needs to be compiled with the settime mocking flag.

+CMake and make are also required for building the project.

+gRPC is used for RPC between nodes, and libfaketime is used for mocking time-related system calls.
+Otherwise, the program needs root permissions to change the system time.

+**Compiling**

+From cristian directory:

+`cmake CMakeLists.txt`

+`make all`

+**Usage**

-Add env variable LD_PRELOAD=/usr/local/lib/faketime/libfaketime.so.1
+Add env variable LD_PRELOAD=/usr/local/lib/faketime/libfaketime.so.1 (a valid installation of libfaketime is needed):

+`export LD_PRELOAD=/usr/local/lib/faketime/libfaketime.so.1`

+`./time_server port1`

+`... more servers`

+`./time_client port1 port2 ...more ports`

+**Roadmap**

 Use Docker to isolate nodes.

-Info on installing grpc and libfaketime.
+Add info on installing grpc and libfaketime.

-Compiling proto:
+Generating protos:

-protoc -I ./protos --grpc_out=gen --plugin=protoc-gen-grpc=`which grpc_cpp_plugin` ./protos/time_server.proto
+`protoc -I ./protos --grpc_out=gen --plugin=protoc-gen-grpc="which grpc_cpp_plugin" ./protos/time_server.proto`

-protoc -I ./protos --cpp_out=gen ./protos/time_server.proto
+`protoc -I ./protos --cpp_out=gen ./protos/time_server.proto`